TypeScript Type Inference

 So, when do you use type inference and type annotations?

 In practice, you should always use the type inference as much as possible.
-And you use the type annotation in the following cases:
+You use the type annotation in the following cases:

 • When you declare a variable and assign it a value later.